What is Mean Stack Development, How Does it Work? Benefits & Use Cases - tutorial for building a simple Application using Mean

 What are the possible applications of the MEAN stack?

-Though not the best fit for each and every use case, MEAN stack is still an ideal option in many instances.
+Though not the best fit for each and every use case, the MEAN stack is still an ideal option in many instances.
 It is the best choice if you need to develop large-scale cloud-native applications with thousands of concurrent users.

 Thus, here are some examples of MEAN usage: